renanthera/simc-wiki/Monks.md

 ## Resources

-The _initial\_chi_ (scope: player, default: 5 for WW, 1 for BrM & MW) option sets the amount of chi the monk actor has at the beginning of the combat.
+The _initial\_chi_ (scope: player, default: 0 for WW) option sets the amount of chi the monk actor has at the beginning of the combat.
 ```
-# Set the initial chi of the monk actor to four
+# Set the initial chi of the monk actor to one
-initial_chi=4
+initial_chi=1

 The _goto\_throttle_ (scope: player, default: 60) option sets the percent number of Gift of the Ox orbs that are picked up
 ```